-For those of you who attended our presentation, you can see the "Prezi" and examples on our resource page.
+For those of you who attended our presentation, you can see the "Prezi" here.
 In a few weeks we'll post the video we make for our contest winner there with notes about how we made it.

 This week we spent 7 days of shooting with Firedancer's director Bob Griffiths and producer Sharon Shepard-Levine.
 I could not have done it without my excellent crew:

 Rich Fredette, Geoff Eades, Dan Mazur, Mike Turner, and Blake Farnham.

 Special thanks to MISIMITPO and the color orange.

 Click the photo to see the rest of the album.

 On March 27th I was envious of the "pause" to reassess and learn I kept hearing about.
 I was fortunate enough to still be working, so I committed to a more active blog.
 This is my chance to think out loud.